ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 	    -rw-------.
 1 root root 1675 Jun 30 12:11 id_rsa
 	    -rw-r--r--.
 1 root root  402 Jun 30 12:11 id_rsa.pub

-- From root's home directory, copy the resulting id_rsa key file to each node in the cluster (including the boot-master node on which you are currently operating).
+- Using the `ssh-copy-id` command from root's home directory, copy the resulting id_rsa key file to each node in the cluster (including the boot-master node on which you are currently operating).

 *NOTE*: The copy of the SSH ID to other hosts requires the use of the target host name in the ssh-copy-id command.
 Do not use an IP address, you will not be able to get past the authentication step when you attempt to enter the password for root on the target host.

-In the command below <master> is used as a placeholder for the actual host name.
+In the command below `<master>` is used as a placeholder for the actual boot-master fully qualified host name (FQDN).

-    # ssh-copy-id -i ./.ssh/id_rsa root@<master>
+    # ssh-copy-id -i ./.ssh/id_rsa.pub root@<master>

-You will be prompted to confirm that you want to connect to the <master>.
-Then you will be prompted for root's password on <master>, which is the target for this first passwordless ssh configuration.
+You will be prompted to confirm that you want to connect to the `<master>`.
+Then you will be prompted for root's password on `<master>`, which is the target for this first passwordless ssh configuration.

-*NOTE*: If you are not prompted to confirm that you wan to connect to the target machine and for the root password of the target machine, then make sure the target machine has a .ssh directory in /root.
+*NOTE*: If you are not prompted to confirm that you want to connect to the target machine, and for the root password of the target machine, then make sure the target machine has a .ssh directory in /root.
 The permissions on the .ssh directory should be 700.
 Also make sure you can ping the target host by host name.
-(DNS or /etc/hosts on the boot-master needs to be configured to allow the target host name to be resolved.)
+(DNS or `/etc/hosts` on the boot-master needs to be configured to allow the target host name to be resolved.)

 - Now try logging into the machine, with: `ssh root@<master>` and check to make sure that only the key(s) you wanted were added.